STOIE/recipes/recipes/stuffing/README.md

 * 4 tablespoons olive oil
 * 2 tablespoon fresh parsley chopped fine (or 2 teaspoons dried)
 * 1/2 teaspoon fine white pepper

+**And, pick one or the other:**

+# 1-1/2 teaspoons salt + 1 cup of meat drippings
-* 1-1/2 teaspoons chicken bouillon powder
-* 1 cup water
+* 1-1/2 teaspoons chicken bouillon powder + 1 cup of water

 #### Method